 When a transit node's policy permits it to support reroute request processing and local repair, the node MUST examine incoming PathErr messages to see it the node can perform a requested reroute.
-A reroute request is indicated by the error code and value of "Notify/Local (link or node) maintenance required" in a received PathErr message.
+A reroute request is indicated in a received PathErr message which carries one of the error code and value combinations listed above in Section 2.1.
+Note that a conformant implementation MUST check for any of the three combinations listed in Section 2.1.

 A transit node MAY act on a reroute request locally when the ERO received in the LSP's incoming Path message does not precluded the reroute.
 As before, examples include loosely routed LSP next hops.
 When the reroute request can be processed locally, standard local repair processing MUST be followed.
 The node SHOULD limit the number of local repair attempts.
 Again, the expected norm is for local repair and, thereby, this case to be precluded due to policy.